neo4j-php/neo4j-php-client/README.md

 The Map representing the Record can only contain null, scalar or array values.
 Each array can then only contain null, scalar or array values, ad infinitum.

+## Example project

+An example project exists on the [neo4j github](https://github.com/neo4j-examples/movies-neo4j-php-client).
+It uses Slim and neo4j-php-client to build an api for the classic movies example of neo4j.

 ## Diving Deeper

 ### Running multiple queries at once